sarvex/AQUARMOURY/Wraith/README.md

 We have chosen to use a variant of the [Early Bird APC Injection](https://www.ired.team/offensive-security/code-injection-process-injection/early-bird-apc-queue-code-injection) technique because we prioritise a more functional and stable technique over some exotic ROP-based injection containing over 200+ lines of code which is eventually going to get burned :)

 I have taken the liberty to change a few things in the original algorithm to aid evasion.
-Ex: Removed the creation of a suspended process which can be a bit of an IoC.
-The workaround first creates a process the usual way and then suspends the primary thread.
+Ex: Removed the creation of a suspended process which can be a bit of an **IoC**. **The workaround first creates a process the usual way and then suspends the primary thread**.

 But using such a well-known technique comes with a potential problem.
 It uses some pretty _cursed_ API calls in a particular sequence which are going to be picked up by any half-decent AV/EDR.